 Offered spring semester.
-One-hour lecture and four hours clinic a week.
+One-hour lecture, eight hours clinic, and three hours laboratory a week.
 Fee: \$135.00.

 Lectures and demonstrations related to the clinical practice of dental hygiene.
 Clinic time is devoted to practical experience in rendering complete oral prophylaxis and other related services.
 Emphasis is placed on improving the skills and techniques of dental hygiene practice.
 Application of dental hygiene principles through patient education.